lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Three plots demonstrating that magnitude and phase angle are correlated with each other, but not with time.

 4.3.
-Plot the topocentric and heliocentric distances of the object as a function of time.
+Plot the topocentric and heliocentric distances of the object as a function of time already retrieved in Step 4.1.
-Here, use the columns in the table which you generated in Step 4.1.
-First, delete two of the the three plots prepared in Step 4.2 by clicking on the blue ``X`` in the upper right-hand part of the plot panels to make space for new plots.
+First, delete two of the the three plots prepared in Step 4.2 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
 Then add a pair of new plots, clicking on the "plot settings."
 In both cases, enter ``midPointMjdTai - 60000`` for X-axis, to show more clearly the time of observation.
 For Y axis - enter ``topocentricDist`` for one plot, and ``heliocentricDist`` for the other.